Package 'Kifidi'

 Details

 The function first removes any NA values from the input data and identifies the unique groups.
-It then counts the occurrences of each unique value and returns the results as a data frame with two columns: group (the unique values) and counts (their respective frequencies).
+It then counts the occurrences of each unique value using a loop and returns the results as a data frame with two columns: group (the unique values) and counts (their respective frequencies).

 Value